 Cape Cod boasts 70 miles of beautiful views.
 It can be hard to see all of Cape Cod in one trip!
 Too often, visitors settle in the town they’re visiting and don’t venture out.
 While we hope you will stay with us in Brewster, MA, we also implore you to explore Cape Cod scenic drives!
-Below are three of our favorite scenic drives.
+Below are three popular Cape Cod scenic drives.
 These road trips pass by sandy beaches, historic buildings, cranberry bogs, and more!

 When you’re ready to start planning your trip, access our Cape Cod Vacation Guide!
 This free resource is filled with innkeeper-selected recommendations on the best things to do in the area.